FREE SHIPPING! on orders over $99*

 Expanding into weight loss

-This happenstance came about because the focus of the drugs, initially, was on the single subject of diabetes.
+This happenstance came about because the focus of the drugs, initially, was on the single subject of managing diabetes.
 Then, unpredictably but happily, people using the medication were showing extra benefits that added depth and new dimensions to the power of the drugs.

-After Ozempic (a GLP-1 receptor agonist called semaglutide) was approved for treating T2D in 2017 and was becoming widely used, reports came in that people using the drug were also losing significant weight and waistline.
+After Ozempic (a GLP-1 receptor agonist called semaglutide) was approved for treating T2D in 2017 and was becoming widely used, reports came in that people using the drug were also losing weight and waistline.
 For most of them, this was a big plus because often diabetes and obesity go hand-in-hand.
 For these people, loss of weight was a big bonus.

 One of the consequences of these developments was that Ozempic became wildly popular as a weight-reducing treatment – so much so that there was a worldwide shortage of supply for traditional users suffering from T2D and the new customers looking to shed some weight and inches.